New York / Herkimer County

 What is the housing market like in Gravesville, NY?

-The housing market in Gravesville is stable, with a median home price of $162,000 and a high owner-occupancy rate of 76.5%.
-Modest home appreciation and low foreclosure rates make it a secure place for both buyers and renters.
+The local housing market is strong, with a median home price of $162,000 and an owner-occupied rate of nearly 77%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.5%.
+Gravesville offers a mix of stability and opportunity for both buyers and renters.

 $162,000